Xannadoo/carbon-cost-kaggle/WeeklyMeetings.md

 #### What would you like to work on next week?
 * For kaggle project
-	*  Debug mammograms path issue, and make dataframes
-	*  make dataframes work for knee, chest, pcam-small, and thyroid
 	*  Run training job for pipeline1 to see carbon footprint
+	*  Start looking into pipeline1
+* Dovile's project:
+	* Finish debugging for mammograms dataset and make dataframes
+	* Make dataframes work for knee, chest, pcam-small, and thyroid

 #### Where do you need help from Veronika?
 * Requesting red queue for running the training for the kaggle team.